AnmolDhall/DeployWebApp-AWS-EKS/README.md

 run below command for verification: kubectl get svc kubectl get nodes

+# Deploy application on to the K8s cluster

 Now, we are ready to deploy our application
 To deploy application we need to create a deployment in k8s cluster, which will deploy application on pods.